General Network Membership

 What to Expect

-Each month, we hold a virtual New Member Orientation for new joinees to the Open Skills Network.
+Each month, we hold a virtual Showcase event to discuss a topic or give an update on an OSN project.
 You’ll learn what skills libraries and data are, how skills are poised to become the currency of the employment and education marketplace, and how you and your organization can play a role in this exciting new frontier.